AOC’s Green New Deal is a wake-up call for the building industry

 One of the Green New Deal’s concrete goals is to upgrade every existing building in the United States.
 Another focuses on new buildings built in the U.S., which should “achieve maximal energy efficiency, water efficiency, safety, affordability, comfort, and durability, including through electrification.”

-Both initiatives still lack specifics–the policy framework announced today is, again, an extremely broad set of goals.
+Both initiatives still lack specifics; the policy framework announced today is, again, an extremely broad set of goals.
 But on a basic level, they are far from being unachievable.
 Many cities have moved to individually implement green building goals over the past few years.
 For instance, last year 19 mayors pledged that every new building constructed in their cities will meet net-zero standards by 2030–and by 2050, all buildings will be retrofitted to meet those same standards.
 In 2017 New York City announced a plan to require about 23,000 buildings in the city to cut emissions by about a quarter by 2030.
 Just a few months ago, Washington, D.C. passed a bill that would see nearly half of its buildings retrofitted to reduce energy emissions by 2032.
 The Green New Deal sets a similar goal, but on a national level.

-The plan also establishes “affordable, safe, and adequate housing,” for everyone as a right–and it calls for two other crucial things: First, access to education and training, including college, for everyone in the United States, with a “a focus on frontline and vulnerable communities,” which it defines as “indigenous communities, communities of color, migrant communities, deindustrialized communities, depopulated rural communities, the poor, low-income workers, women, the elderly, the unhoused, people with disabilities, and youth,” which have been disproportionately affected by climate change.
+The plan establishes “affordable, safe, and adequate housing” for everyone in America as a central goal, as well.
+It also calls for two other crucial things: First, access to education and training, including college, for everyone in the United States, with a “a focus on frontline and vulnerable communities,” which it defines as “indigenous communities, communities of color, migrant communities, deindustrialized communities, depopulated rural communities, the poor, low-income workers, women, the elderly, the unhoused, people with disabilities, and youth,” which have been disproportionately affected by climate change.

 Second, it calls for access to capital, expertise, and policies that empower those same communities to confront climate crisis as active participants.

 In other words, the plan mandates that the people who are the most impacted by climate change should be empowered, through education and investment, in developing projects that help their communities thrive.
-Some architects, like Jeanne Gang and Kate Orff, have adopted a similarly community-led approach to building and infrastructure by shifting their practices from top-down recommendations to a collective research project in partnership with the communities in which they work.
+Some architects, like Jeanne Gang and Kate Orff, have developed similarly community-led approaches to building and infrastructure by shifting their practices from top-down recommendations to a collective research project in partnership with the communities in which they work.
 The proposal recommends not only community ownership over Green New Deal projects, but also capital investment, educational funding, and high-quality union jobs in those communities.

 It’s easy to imagine how such an idea could change the way future architects and designers move through the educational system.
 Funding for schools and universities to build curricula around real-world problems–and provide training and experience on emerging green technologies and systems–could transform not only who goes to school but also what they are taught, and critically, how they choose to spend their careers in engineering, transit, or the building industry.